Texas vs Penn State Players to Watch - Second Round

 Top Players to Watch: Texas vs. Penn State - Second Round

-Saturday's second-round NCAA tournament matchup between the Texas Longhorns and the Penn State Nittany Lions at Wells Fargo Arena at 7:45 PM ET features the Longhorns' Marcus Carr and the Nittany Lions' Jalen Pickett as players to watch.
+The Texas Longhorns and the Penn State Nittany Lions are slated to meet in the second round of the NCAA tournament on Saturday at Wells Fargo Arena, with a start time of 7:45 PM ET.
+When these two teams hit the hardwood, Marcus Carr and Jalen Pickett are two players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!